Combinators

 for it's first two arguments.
 This will return a function that is ready to take

-.
-Once supplied the fun starts, it will pass the given a
+some context, a.
+Once supplied the fun starts, it will pass the given a to

-function as the second parameter of the binary
+the unary function as the second parameter of the binary function.
+Finally

 When used with partial application on that first parameter, a whole new world of combinatory madness is presented!